-Pregnancy Benefit: It’s important to create muscle balance in your upper body by working your chest during pregnancy.
+Pregnancy Benefit: It’s essential to create muscle balance in your upper body by working your chest during pregnancy.
 Adding a tricep dip to this exercise also helps tone and strengthen your tricep (the back of your arm).

 3) Arms Exercise Hybrid: Squat/Curl

 Pregnancy Benefit: Strong arms!
 Soon you’ll be carrying around a baby, a diaper bag, and all the groceries.
-So in addition to keeping your arms toned, you’ll be glad you kept them strong with this exercise!
+So, in addition to keeping your arms toned, you’ll be glad you kept them strong with this exercise!

 4) Lower Body Exercise Hybrid: Lunge/Side Raise

 Pregnancy Benefit: Your quadriceps and hamstrings bear the weight of your pregnancy as your belly grows, so strengthening your lower body with lunges is a great way to stay fit (and toned) during pregnancy.
-Adding a side raise to this exercise ensures your shoulders will stay strong throughout pregnancy as well.
+Adding a side raise to this exercise ensures your shoulders will remain strong throughout pregnancy as well.